BY ERIN EWART

 Even if you do all these things, there will probably be days when your confidence is low and you feel like giving up, and that’s completely normal.
 This process requires resilience, and it’s tough to maintain your confidence in the face of rejection.
 However, I often see that the time after these low points brings the biggest successes – the connection that will change everything, the interview you’ve been waiting for.
 So take a break if you need to, but stick with it.
 If you need a little confidence boost, read back through the accomplishments you’ve documented and spend time with the people who know and appreciate you, so they can remind you just how great you are.
 Then get back in the game.

 What else have you done to build your confidence in the job search?
-I’d love to hear your strategies!
+We’d love to hear your strategies!